Abdul15588/Tour_Guide/README.md

 * Can tell you at what distance every Venue is located from you or your selected Location.
 * Venues are Plotted on Folium Map as Circle markers
 * The Colour of Circle marker Denotes the Rating of the Venues
   > Mark Red for Low
-  > Mark Green for Good
+  > Mark Blue for Good
   > Dark Green for Very Good
   ### Motive
  Key motivation behind developing this Project is to facilitate the folks to find the Venues of Interests around.
 Explore your Surrounding through a different angle.